BertramEmberton/BunkrMassDownload/README.md

 ### Run as Import
 Import script and run main(), provide URL and (optionally) download path.
-Note: if no path given, then input() called, if no input() given, then defaults tothe  current path.
+Note: if no path given, then input() called, if no input() given, then defaults to the  current path.

 ```python
 from bunkr_downloader import main